Using EQ to Clean and Enrich Rap Vocals

 The hardest part of using equalisation is to find the exact frequency you want to process.
 There are processes in place that make this task easy to execute and one excellent trick is to use the band solo feature on the equaliser.
 Some well designed EQs will afford the user the ability to solo any eq node/band so that the specified frequency range can be heard in isolation.
 This is an extremely helpful aid and a technique I always use when it comes to using eq.

 Once we have performed all corrective processes we need to isolate the ‘nice’ frequencies and treat them to best showcase the vocal take.
 One area that is always helpful to pronounce is that of the air band.

-In the video I explain how to use an equaliser for corrective processing, how to customise the EQ’s GUI to show the values you want, how to work the crucial air band and how to use notch equalisation to remove mud and boxiness.
+In the Using EQ to Clean and Enrich Rap Vocals video, I explain how to use an equaliser for corrective processing, how to customise the EQ’s GUI to show the values you want, how to work the crucial air band and how to use notch equalisation to remove mud and boxiness.
 Finally, I show you how to replenish the frequencies that were compromised during the corrective processing.

 Topics covered in this video are:

 - Brickwall and Peaking

 - Q and Resonance

 - Vitalising Frequencies